 Size: 62450 HaFacilities: 3 campgrounds at Gold Creek (148 sites), Alouette (206 sites) and North Beach (55 sites).
 Backcountry camping is available on the West Canyon Trail and Panorama Ridge.
 There are 2 group sites, 3 day-use areas, boat launch and sani-station available.
 Day-use pay parking is in effect.
 Showers and flush toilets are available at Gold Creek and Alouette.
 Location: 11 km north of Maple Ridge via Highway 7.Largest park in province offering most outdoor activities.
 Canoe rentals at South Beach day-use area.

 Size: 9 HaFacilities: Day-use area, playground.Location: 40 km south of Vancouver at the Douglas Border Crossing.Area straddles the 49th Parallel on the Canadian/US border.
 Beautiful lawns and gardens feature the Peace Arch representing lasting peace between the two countries.

-Size: 115 HaFacilities: 64 campsites, a day-use picnic area, showers, flush toilets and a sani-station, playground and sandy beach.
-Day-use pay parking is in effect.
+Size: 115 HaFacilities: 64 campsites, a day-use picnic area, hot showers, flush toilets and a sani-station, playground and sandy beach.
 Location: 23 km northwest of Mission.
 Take Highway 7 to Maple Ridge and follow the signs.
 The lake offers a sandy beach, swimming area and canoeing/kayaking (no power or electric motors).
 There is a walking trail around the lakeshore and wildlife viewing from the boardwalk.